How to Make Limoncello

 Since Sorrento lemons may be hard to find across the US or outside Italy, use any variety of lemon with a thin, smooth peel.
 Some good options include Meyer lemons, Eureka lemons, and Lisbon lemons.
 Lemons with thick, bumpy peels may impart a bitter flavor.

+- Lemons: Look for firm lemons that feel heavy and have a bright yellow hue.
+They should also have a robust and fresh lemon scent.
 Avoid lemons that have softs, bruises, or signs of mold.
-Look for firm lemons that feel heavy, and have a bright yellow hue.
-They should also have a robust and fresh le

-- 750 ml of grain alcohol: I use 190-proof alcohol (Everclear or Graves brands) or will use vodka in a pitch.
+- Grain alcohol: I use 190-proof alcohol (Everclear or Graves brands) or will use vodka in a pitch.

 Here's how to make homemade lemon liqueur